 where $\bf{x^i}$ is the position of the dot in the condensate.
 The coupling strengths between dot-condensate and condensate-condensate atoms are given by $g_{ab}$ and $g_{bb}$, respectively.
-The frequency $\delta'$ is a function of $g_{ab}, g_{aa}$, the Raman frequency and the detuning.
-All the coupling strengths $g_{ab}, g_{aa}$ and $g_{bb}$ can be tuned with Feshbach resonances.
+The frequency $\delta'$ is a function of $g_{ab}, g_{aa}$, the effective Rabi frequency and the detuning.
+We assume that all the coupling strengths $g_{ab}, g_{aa}$ and $g_{bb}$ can be tuned with Feshbach resonances.
 In particular, we will consider that the strengths are tuned such that $\delta'=0$.
 In this case the system is described by the spin-boson Hamiltonian \cite{recati}, in which the structure of the reservoir is characterised by the spectral density.
 The ubiquity of physical systems that can be described by the spin-boson Hamiltonian directly illustrates that the thermometry technique we describe can be applied to a range of different physical systems.

-Now, with suitable boundary conditions for the condensate trap -e. g. hard-wall or box potentials \cite{condensatebox1,condensatebox2}-, the energy separation of the phononic modes can be large enough to ensure that each two-level system is only effectively coupled to the mode with closest frequency to $\Omega_d$.
+With suitable boundary conditions for the condensate trap -e. g. hard-wall or box potentials \cite{condensatebox1,condensatebox2}-, the energy separation of the phononic modes can be large enough to ensure that each two-level system is only effectively coupled to the mode with closest frequency to $\Omega_d$.
 We denote this frequency by $\Omega_a$ and apply the Rotating wave Approximation (RWA).
+Notice however that we consider the JC model only for the sake of mathematical simplicity.
+Indeed, if the interaction is given by the more general spin-boson model (Eq. (\ref{eq:interaction})) our results can be extended by using perturbation theory techniques with the multimode field.
 Assuming that each dot interacts with the condensate at different times, the Hamiltonian for each dot is given by Eq. (\ref{eq:hamiltonianJC}), where now the dot-field coupling strength $g$ is given by: